-Transition Unit (Enchanted Elms, Marvellous Maples & Dazzling Elders)
+Lower Junior Unit (Enchanted Elms, Marvellous Maples & Dazzling Elders)

-Reading books will be changed once a week and children will be provided with 1 book.
+The majority of children will be provided with a book from our coloured book banding system.
+Some children may also be provided with a phonetically decodable book.
 It is expected that once children become confident readers that they will read to themselves.
-However it is useful for parents to listen to their child read one or two pages aloud and ask them questions about the text to help develop comprehension skills.
+However, it is useful for parents to listen to their child read one or two pages aloud and ask them questions about the text to help develop comprehension skills.
 It is essential that children show a good understanding of the text before their books are handed in to change.
 Please sign their reading records every time they read, including books which they have read for pleasure and add a brief comment describing how your child read (e.g. Showed a good understanding of the story and could answer questions in detail).

-In some cases, children in the Transition Unit may become 'free readers' where they can read their own books from home or our school library.
+In some cases, children in the Lower Junior Unit may become 'free readers' where they can read their own books from home or our school library.
 This is at the discretion of your child's class teacher.
-It is anticipated that children in the Transition Unit read for at least 10 minutes every night.
+It is anticipated that children in the Lower Junior Unit read for at least 10 minutes every night.
 This includes books or texts from home/ the library.